Planning Methodology and Assumptions

 Multiple Outage Review and Analysis

-ATC performs a comprehensive steady state evaluation of the applicable multiple element outage types of planning events and extreme events identified in the NERC TPL-004-1 Reliability Standard.
-These evaluations are performed on either an annual schedule, a rolling periodic schedule, or interconnection study specific schedule.
-Multiple element outage contingencies with “load loss allowed” are covered in this section.
+ATC performed a steady-state assessment for the applicable multiple-element contingency categories of planning events and extreme events identified in the NERC TPL-001-4 Reliability Standard.
+These evaluations may be performed on an annual schedule, a rolling periodic schedule, or for specific interconnection studies.

 System Stability Review and Analysis